Instructors:

 Spreadsheet Software

-To interact with spreadsheets, we can use LibreOffice,
+To interact with spreadsheets in this lesson, we will use

 Gnumeric,